-Consistent with Executive Summary-2017 Compensation Decisions earlier in this CD&A, the CNGC considered the following indicia of performance during 2017 in determining each NEO's TDC under our executive-compensation program.
+Consistent with Executive Summary-2018 Compensation Decisions earlier in this CD&A, the CNGC considered the following indicia of performance during 2018 in determining each NEO's total compensation under our executive-compensation program.

-Jeffrey J. Brown Chief Executive Officer Achieved adjusted EPS (a) of \$2.39, deposits of \$93 billion, and adjusted total net revenue (a) of \$5.8 billion Achieved 11% adjusted EPS (a) growth in 2017 relative to growth target of 5-15% that was communicated to the investment community Achieved Core Return on Tangible Common Equity (ROTCE) (a) of 9.8% in 2017 relative to 10%+/- target that was communicated to the investment community Achieved adjusted efficiency ratio (a) of 45.8% in 2017 relative to target of 45-47% that was communicated to the investment community Continued to enhance and integrate several new lines of business to diversify the balance sheet including Ally Invest and Ally Home, while expanding direct-to-consumer capabilities with rollout of Clearlane Numerous positive regulatory outcomes, including: removal of 15% Tier 1 leverage-ratio requirement and ability to originate full spectrum of auto loans at Ally Bank, non-objection to 2017 Comprehensive Capital Analysis and Review (CCAR) capital plan, ensured implementation of tax reform legislation, increased dividend and share repurchase programs Equity performance of the Company achieved an all-time high Maintained focus on controls and risk management by driving appropriate risk culture throughout the organization Christopher A. Halmy Chief Financial Officer Achieved adjusted EPS (a) of \$2.39, deposits of \$93 billion, and adjusted total net revenue (a) of \$5.8 billion Achieved 11% adjusted EPS (a) growth in 2017 relative to growth target of 5-15% that was communicated to the investment community Achieved Core ROTCE (a) of 9.8% in 2017 relative to 10%+/- target that was communicated to the investment community Achieved adjusted efficiency ratio (a) of 45.8% in 2017 relative to target of 45-47% that was communicated to the investment community Achieved adjusted efficiency ratio (a) of 45.8% in 2017 relative to target of 45-47% that was communicated to the investment community Adjusted tangible book value (a) at \$28.07 per share, up 7% from 2016 Numerous positive regulatory outcomes, including: removal of 15% Tier 1 leverage-ratio requirement and ability to originate full spectrum of auto loans at Ally Bank, non-objection to 2017 CCAR capital plan, ensured implementation of tax reform legislation, increased dividend and share repurchase programs Maintained focus on controls and risk management by driving appropriate risk culture throughout the organization

-Diane E. Morais President, Consumer & Commercial Banking Products Total deposits of \$93 billion at December 31, 2017; deposit growth of \$12+ billion was communicated to the investment community and \$14.2 billion was achieved Grew Corporate Finance HFI portfolio by 23% YoY to \$3.9 billion Improved upon and continued to integrate several new products and lines of business including: Ally Invest, the Ally Card Controls app, and the Ally Skill for Amazon Alexa Named "Best Internet Bank" and "Best Bank for Millennials" by Kiplinger's Increased deposit customer base by 16% YoY to 1.4 million Continued to broaden customer base and grow key demographic segments Maintained focus on controls and risk management by driving appropriate risk culture throughout the organization Timothy M. Russi President, Auto Finance Delivered \$1.2 billion pre-tax income in a competitive marketplace Achieved 1.48% retail auto net charge-offs relative to 1.4-1.6% target that was communicated to the investment community Achieved 6.4% lease yield relative to 5.6-6.0% target that was communicated to the investment community Completed the strategic repositioning of the Auto business in support of Ally's overall diversification strategy and shifting dynamics within the industry Established new partners and diversified auto business through the rollout of Clearlane and expansion of the Carvana agreement Maintained focus on controls and risk management by driving appropriate risk culture throughout the organization Scott A. Stengel General Counsel Served as a trusted counsel to the Board and executive management on strategic, business, governance, and regulatory matters Produced financial results for the Legal and Government Affairs functions in line with forecasts Oversaw the effective management and advantageous resolution of complex regulatory matters, investigations, and litigation Delivered impactful strategic and tactical legal advice in connection with Ally's diversification strategy, including the repositioning of the auto business and the expansion of our consumer and commercial product offerings Assumed leadership of the Government Affairs function and enhanced its strategic orientation Led and proactively influenced the enhancement of corporate-governance, disclosure, risk, and compliance frameworks, policies, and practices Maintained focus on controls and risk management by driving appropriate risk culture throughout the organization
+Jeffrey J. Brown Chief Executive Officer Achieved adjusted EPS(a) of \$3.34, total deposits of \$106.2 billion, and adjusted total net revenue(a) of \$6.0 billion Achieved 39% adjusted EPS(a) growth in 2018 relative to the growth target of 20-30% that was communicated to the investment community Achieved Core ROTCE(a) of 12.3% in 2018 relative to the 10.5-11.5% target that was communicated to the investment community Achieved 1.33% retail auto net charge-offs relative to the 1.4-1.6% target that was communicated to the investment community Continued to enhance the diversity of the balance sheet with diversified auto originations at higher risk-adjusted returns, steady growth in the Corporate Finance and Ally Home businesses while maintaining capital-allocation discipline Positive regulatory and business environment outcomes, including: non-objection to 2018 Comprehensive Capital Analysis and Review (CCAR) capital plan ensuring increased dividend and share repurchase programs; successfully managed smooth transition of tax reform legislation Maintained focus on controls and risk management by driving appropriate risk culture throughout the organization Jennifer A. LaClair Chief Financial Officer Achieved 39% adjusted EPS(a) growth in 2018 relative to the growth target of 20-30% that was communicated to the investment community Achieved Core ROTCE(a) of 12.3% in 2018 relative to the 10.5-11.5% target that was communicated to the investment community Positive regulatory and business environment outcomes, including: non-objection to 2018 CCAR capital plan ensuring increased dividend and share repurchase programs; successfully managed smooth transition of tax reform legislation Maintained focus on controls and risk management by driving appropriate risk culture throughout the organization Diane E. Morais President, Consumer & Commercial Banking Products Total deposits of \$106.2 billion at December 31, 2018; up \$12.9 billion YoY while maintaining cumulative retail deposit portfolio beta of 35% since 3Q 2015 Grew Corporate Finance held-for-investment portfolio by 19% YoY to \$4.6 billion Improved the customer experience through digital enhancements across multiple products Named "Best Online Bank" by Money Magazine, "Best Banks to Work For" by American Banker, "Best Internet Bank" and "Best Bank for Millennials" by Kiplinger's Increased retail deposit customer base by 16% YoY to 1.65 million Maintained focus on controls and risk management by driving appropriate risk culture throughout the organization Scott A. Stengel General Counsel Served as a trusted counsel to the Board and executive management on strategic, business, governance, and regulatory matters Delivered strategic and tactical legal advice in connection with Ally's diversification strategy Led and proactively influenced the enhancement of corporate-governance, disclosure, risk, and compliance frameworks, policies, and practices Maintained focus on controls and risk management by driving appropriate risk culture throughout the organization Douglas R. Timmerman President, Auto Finance Delivered \$1.4 billion pre-tax income; up \$148 million YoY in a competitive marketplace Consumer auto originations of \$35.4 billion, up 2% YoY at higher risk-adjusted spreads Retail auto portfolio yield of 6.14%, up 34 bps YoY Achieved 1.33% retail auto net charge-offs relative to 1.4-1.6% target that was communicated to the investment community Maintained focus on controls and risk management by driving appropriate risk culture throughout the organization